 As time goes on, it is likely that more regulations will be put into place—the GDPR, CCPA, and the CMMC have all been enacted in the last three years.
 With so many requirements to meet, it’s easy to start to see compliance as boxes to be checked.
 But by using your resources wisely—streamlining the routine with automation, and using expert services for more unique, complex issues—you can use compliance initiatives as an opportunity to advance your security posture to the next level.

-Learn what this comprehensive survey of more than 800 cybersecurity professionals uncovered about the strengths, needs, and challenges of pen testing, and the role it plays across organizations.
+Learn what this comprehensive survey of cybersecurity professionals uncovered about the strengths, needs, and challenges of pen testing, and the role it plays across organizations.